-Our church is non-demoninational- we see ourselves as a family of believers who gather to be mutually encouraged by one another and the Word of God as it is taught, prayed and sung.
-The atmosphere is informal and relational- we really enjoy being together!
+Our church is non-denominational - we see ourselves as a multigenerational community of believers who gather to be mutually encouraged by one another, and the Word of God as it is taught, prayed, and sung.
+The atmosphere is informal and relational - we really enjoy being together!

 What time should I arrive?

-If you are new to church, we suggest you arrive around 10:30am for a cuppa before our teaching time.
-We aim to start this part of our service around 10:45am.
+If you are new to church, we suggest you arrive by 10:30am for our teaching time.
 There are always people around beforehand to make you feel welcome.

 How long does the service go for?